 - Overall Recovery Rate

 When touring or interviewing a rehab facility for yourself or a loved one, ask what their overall success rate is.
 Simply put, this percentage tells you how many people achieve sobriety during their stay at the rehab facility.
 The higher the value, the better the chances for successful detoxification and full sobriety.
 Be cautious about programs that report low recovery rates.
 Many facilities with lower recovery rates embrace the notion of relapse as part of the recovery process.

 - Long-Term Success Rates

 Ask about the long-term success rates.
 Anyone kept away from drugs and alcohol can achieve sobriety for a limited time.
-However, a program is only effective if you maintain sobriety on your own.
+However, a program is only effective if you can maintain sobriety on your own.
 Find out how many patients who have completed a given program remain clean and sober years down the road.
-Do not be fooled be people talking about extremely short term measures for sobriety, instead opting for a recovery center that fosters lasting sobriety.
+Do not be fooled by people talking about extremely short-term measures for sobriety, instead opting for a recovery center that fosters lasting sobriety.
 Ask if people are remaining clean years past their stay in recovery.

 Call Passages Addiction Treatment Centers today if you or a loved one is battling an addiction to drugs and/or alcohol.
 Our admissions department is available 24/7 and can be reached directly by calling our toll-free number at (888) 397-0112.
 We look forward to speaking with you soon.